TyeStanley/jobit/README.md

 Welcome to Jobit, a specialized job searching platform for developers.
 Here's a quick rundown of the project:

-Motivation: Jobit was created to serve as a dedicated space for developers to connect with job opportunities tailored to their skills and interests.
+**Motivation**: Jobit was created to serve as a dedicated space for developers to connect with job opportunities tailored to their skills and interests.
 The motivation was to streamline the job search process for the developer community.

-Why I Built This Platform: The primary objective was to offer developers an intuitive platform where they can discover relevant job opportunities, making the job search more efficient and targeted.
+**Why I Built This Platform**: The primary objective was to offer developers an intuitive platform where they can discover relevant job opportunities, making the job search more efficient and targeted.

-Problem Solved: Jobit addresses the need for a specialized job platform for developers, simplifying the process of finding suitable job opportunities in the tech industry.
+**Problem Solved**: Jobit addresses the need for a specialized job platform for developers, simplifying the process of finding suitable job opportunities in the tech industry.

-What I Learned: Throughout the development, I gained insights into creating user-friendly job search platforms, understanding developer needs, and enhancing the overall user experience.
+**What I Learned**: Throughout the development, I gained insights into creating user-friendly job search platforms, understanding developer needs, and enhancing the overall user experience.

-Future Plans: The future of Jobit includes the addition of features like a comprehensive job board, a developer-focused blog, and a newsletter.
+**Future Plans**: The future of Jobit includes the addition of features like a comprehensive job board, a developer-focused blog, and a newsletter.
 Users can look forward to a "Save Jobs" feature for a more personalized job search experience.

 ### ⚒️ How to Contribute